 Welcome/Introduction Videos

 One of the many ways to facilitate conversation and community within a class is to create welcome or introduction videos to become more acquainted with each other.
-Using Kaltura, Lafayette’s streaming media platform, members of Lafayette can create, store, and distribute media to the public and internal audiences.
-Instructors can access their media library within Moodle and can share videos with students in their course as well as create video assignments where students can create and upload videos as part of an assignment.
-One’s Kaltura media content is available from both media.lafayette.edu and My Media in Moodle.
+Using Panopto, Lafayette’s streaming media platform, members of Lafayette can create, store, and distribute media to the public and internal audiences.
+Instructors can access their media library within Moodle and can share videos with students in their course, as well as where students can create and upload videos as part of an assignment.
+One’s Panopto media content is available from both media.lafayette.edu and Moodle.

-More information on using Kaltura can be found on the Audio and Video Resources help page.
+More information on using Panopto can be found on the Audio and Video Resources help page.